 The law provides for the rights of workers to form and join independent unions, except security force members, including police and gendarmes, customs officers, and judges.
+Unions have the right to bargain collectively and strike with some restrictions.
 The law allows civil servants to form and join unions.
 Before a trade union can exist legally, the labor code requires authorization from the Ministry of Interior.
 Unions have no legal recourse if the minister refuses registration.
 Under the law, as part of the trade union recognition process, the ministry has the authority to check the morality and aptitude of candidates for positions of trade union officials.
-Any change to the statutes of a trade union must be reported to and investigated by the Inspector of Labor and the Public Attorney.
-In addition the law provides that minors (both as workers and as apprentices) cannot organize without parental authorization.
+Any change to the bylaws of a trade union must be reported to and investigated by the inspector of labor and the public attorney.
+Additionally, the law provides that minors (both as workers and as apprentices) cannot organize without parental authorization.
 The state prosecutor can dissolve and disband trade unions by administrative order if union administrators are not following union regulations for what a union is supposed to be doing on behalf of its members.

-The law prohibits antiunion discrimination.
-The law allows unions to conduct their activities without interference and provides for the right to bargain collectively.
+The law prohibits antiunion discrimination, and allows unions to conduct their activities without interference.
 Foreigners may hold union office only if they have lived in the country for five years and only if his or her country provides the same right to Senegalese citizens.
-Collective bargaining agreements applied to an estimated 44 percent of union workers.
+Collective bargaining agreements cover an estimated 44 percent of workers in the formal economy.
 Unions are able to engage in legal proceedings against any individual or entity that infringes the collective bargaining rights of union members, including termination of employment.

 The law provides for the right to strike; however, certain regulations restrict this right.
 The constitution seriously undermines the right to strike by stipulating that a strike must not infringe on the freedom to work or jeopardize an enterprise.
-The law states workplaces may not be occupied during a strike, whether or not such strike is peaceful, and may not violate nonstrikers' freedom to work or hinder the right of management to enter the premises of the enterprise.
+The law states workplaces may not be occupied during a strike, whether such strike is peaceful, and may not violate nonstrikers' freedom to work or hinder the right of management to enter the premises of the enterprise.
 This means pickets, go-slows, working to rule, and sit-down strikes are prohibited.
 Unions representing members of the civil service must notify the government of their intent to strike at least one month in advance; private sector unions must notify the government three days in advance.
 The government does not have any legal obligation to engage with groups who are planning to strike, but the government sometimes engaged in dialogue with these groups.
-The right to strike is restricted further by the power of authorities to requisition workers to replace those on strike in all sectors, whether or not they are "essential services" sectors.
+The right to strike is restricted further by the power of authorities to requisition workers to replace those on strike in all sectors, including "essential services" sectors.
 A worker who takes part in an illegal strike may be summarily dismissed.
 The government effectively enforced applicable laws on the right to strike.
 Penalties for noncompliance include a fine, imprisonment or both.
 Penalties were sufficient to deter violations.
 The labor code does not apply to the informal sector and thus excludes the majority of the workforce, including subsistence farmers, domestic workers, and those employed in many family businesses.